 Liaising with other Trustees over issues regarding conflict of interest & loyalty or misconduct.

-In conjunction with CEO write the Chair/CEO report in Year End Accounts
+In conjunction with the CEO write the Chair/CEO report in Year End Accounts and Annual Review

 Act as main signatory on legal documents (e.g., leases & Annual Accounts) with Deputy Chair as second signatory.